Summer is well underway in our Great Hometown. How are you spending these long summer days?

-- Hawthorne Neighborhood Park Project: Construction anticipated to be completed in August 2017.
+- Hawthorne Neighborhood Park Project: Construction anticipated to be completed August 2017.

-- Dorchester Park Observation Platform: The project is currently in the design and permitting phase.
-Construction is scheduled to start in July 2017.
+- Dorchester Park Observation Platform: The project is currently in the design phase.
+Construction is scheduled to start in August 2017.

 - For a complete list of our capital improvement projects taking place around Wellington, please click this link: Capital Improvement Projects